 Behave the Bravest was recorded over six months on three continents while on tour as ‘Nuala Kennedy Band’ in Sydney Australia, Los Angeles California and in her longtime home of Edinburgh, Scotland.
 The album was mixed by the much-lauded producer Paul Savage of Chem 19 Studios, Glasgow and mastered by GRAMMY-nominated engineer Adam Berg in Los Angeles, California.
 Behave the Bravest features two iterations of Nuala Kennedy Band, one based in Scotland and one in North America, both comprised of renowned names in folk music.

-Nuala Kennedy who was awarded a Masters in Performance and Composition with distinction from Newcastle University, and holds a post-graduate degree with distinction in education from the University of Edinburgh, enjoys researching traditional song.
+Holding a Masters in Performance and Composition from Newcastle University, and a post-graduate degree in education from the University of Edinburgh, Kennedy enjoys researching traditional song.
 As a performer, she weds a serious pedigree of musicianship and a deep understanding of the history of her native music, with a light-hearted musical spontaneity.
 Each of her recordings have a bold, unique sound and as a producer she is known for exploring the confluence of traditional and contemporary music.
 The Irish Times described Nuala Kennedy as “a flute player and composer of remarkable finesse, fearless of the unknown”.

 From Glasgow to Hawaii, The Yukon to Cape Cod, California to Drogheda, Nuala Kennedy is a musical adventurer who is known world wide as a superlative performer of traditional music.
 She has graced the cover of Irish Music Magazine, Sing Out! and regularly appears on the mainstage at festivals around the world including Rudolstadt (GER) Celtic Connections (UK) Milwaukee Irish festival (USA) Telemark (NOR) Eurofonik (FRA) National Folk Festival (AU) and Celtic Colors (CAN).

-Recognized for her international collaborations, she has performed, toured and recorded with American songwriter Will Oldham (an album that received 5 stars from MOJO magazine), Danish ‘global roots’ band Himmerland, and cutting-edge Canadian composer the late Oliver Schroer (nominated for a 2012 Canadian Folk Award).
+Recognized for her international collaborations, she has performed, toured and recorded with American songwriter Will Oldham (an album that received 5 stars from MOJO magazine), Danish ‘global roots’ band Himmerland, and cutting-edge Canadian composer the late Oliver Schroer (nominated for two 2012 Canadian Folk Awards).
 Nuala Kennedy is also a founder member of the following international music groups: